Todaku/DockerAnsibleCounter/readme.md

   Overall the task was a great learning exercise.
 Really got to play around and explore Docker and Ansible in a very practical situation.

+  One of the points of issue I encountered was an issue with my playbook that handled running the docker-compose task.
+  The issue was when the playbook gets to that specific task, the playbook would not finish its run without a user termination
+  (ctrl+c).
+This issue was quickly patched up by including the "-d" flag within the command call; this runs docker in the background (the daemon) and allows Ansible to finish the playbook.
+Without this, I had to use another terminal window and ssh into the vagrant box to manually verify the correctness.

+  Additionally, I think it would be valuable to consider alternative solutions to implementation.
+Possible alternatives would be without the usage of Flash/redis to bring up the python app.
+I happened to read on those and believed that they would be appropriate for the task, but there is more room to explore.

+  Thanks for following along!